 National Security Studies, M.S.

-In the post-9/11 era, current and future leaders from all aspects of public safety, including law enforcement, security, fire service, emergency management, business, and public health, need to understand the concepts, theories and methods applicable to contemporary risk, terror and vulnerability.
-Students are increasingly pursuing educational avenues allowing them to function effectively in the new terror environment, where they are able to develop the competencies crucial to collaborate and coordinate with various organizational levels and disciplines.
+Post-9/11 era, current and future leaders from all aspects of public safety, including law enforcement, security, fire service, emergency management, business, and public health, understood the concepts, theories, and methods applicable to contemporary risk, terror, and vulnerability.
+With this degree, students will be pursuing NJCU’s educational avenues to allow them to function effectively in what is seen as a new terror environment.
+In our program, students will be able to develop the competencies crucial to collaborate and coordinate with various organizational levels and disciplines in National Security.

-In pursuit of the war on terror both at home and abroad, lack of long-term planning may be the most dangerous threat of all.
-New Jersey City University has demonstrated a long history of contemporary educational offerings.
-It is the only institution of higher education in the State of New Jersey offering a bachelor’s degree in Security, and did so long before the tragedy of 9/11.
-In considering the needs of current and future professionals in the field of Security, NJCU has initiated a strategy emphasizing prevention over response.
-It is time to create a common defense: a resilient generation of security professionals prepared to cope with a multitude of potential crises and scenarios.
-One vehicle of change is the development of rigorous, comprehensive academic programs incorporating intellectual debate, inclusion of diverse backgrounds, experience and views, and the development and demonstration of critical, practitioner-based competencies.
+New Jersey City University has demonstrated a long history of contemporary educational offerings in the field of security.
+It was the only institution of higher education in the State of New Jersey offering a bachelor’s degree in security, years prior the 9/11 tragedy.
+In considering the needs of current and future professionals in the field of Security, NJCU has initiated a strategy emphasizing prevention over response to create a common defense: a resilient generation of security professionals prepared to cope with a multitude of potential crises and scenarios.

 The degree programs are designed for practicing security leaders, as well as for those students who seek careers in this field.
-Courses are offered at New Jersey City University's main campus and online.
-Starting in Fall 2020 the degree can be fully completed online through distance-learning.
+Courses are offered at New Jersey City University's main campus to be fully completed online through distance-learning.

 Admission to the master’s in National Security Studies program requires that the applicant:

-- Has met all the minimum requirements of the Graduate Studies Office, including recent graduate admissions test results.
-(Currently, the GRE, GMAT, or MAT are accepted.)
+2. Has met all the minimum requirements of the Graduate Studies Office

 Program Requirements